Archives

 types of lasik

-There are three kinds of people: those who love flaunting their quirky and cool glasses, second who swear by contact lenses and the third group consists of those who can’t wait to get rid of glasses/contact lens.
+There are three kinds of people: those who love flaunting their quirky and cool glasses, second who swear by contact lenses, and the third group consists of those who can’t wait to get rid of glasses/contact lenses.
 If you fall in the third category, then LASIK is your savior.

-LASIK, which stands for Laser in-situ Keratomileusis, is a corrective surgery used to fix common vision problems such as near-sightedness, far-sightedness or astigmatism.
-It uses specialized laser known as ‘excimer’ laser which reshapes the cornea to give better, clear and focused vision.
+LASIK, which stands for Laser in-situ Keratomileusis, is a corrective surgery used to fix common vision problems such as near-sightedness, far-sightedness, or astigmatism.
+It uses a specialized laser known as an ‘excimer’ laser, which reshapes the cornea to give better, clearer, and focused vision.
 Excimer laser precisely removes extremely tiny amounts of tissue without disturbing adjacent tissues.

 Continue reading Which LASIK Eye Surgery Is Right for Me and How Much Would it Cost?